The Speedwell Collection of Pictorial Pipe Bowls

 FREEMASONS AND OTHER FRATERNAL ORGANISATIONS:

-The first row are masonic pipe bowls, with symbols like Solomon's Temple, the all-seeing eye, the plumb line and other mason's tools.
+The first row are all masonic pipe bowls, with symbols like Solomon's Temple, the all-seeing eye, the plumb line and other mason's tools.
+In the third photo, note the crescent moon with its face.

-The pipe on the first row has the words 'WESTERN ALLIANCE', and its double-sided figurehead shows a bird on the right side and a lion on the left.
+The first pipe has the words 'WESTERN / ALLIANCE' either side of the bowl's base.
+The double-sided figurehead has a bird on the right side and a lion on the left.
 Behind the figurehead are some half-obscured letters which may be FR / ITAN.
 The alliance it refers to may be that of Britain and France (represented by the lion and what could be the French Imperial eagle), possibly during the Crimean War, for the quality and detail of this pipe suggests it's from the second half of the 19th C.

 This clay pipe is from the Royal Inniskilling Fusiliers.
-You'll also note at the bottom of each side the word 'EGYPT' above a sphinx, referring to an earlier military campaign.
+Note at the bottom of each side the word 'EGYPT' above a sphinx, referring to an earlier military campaign.
 Along the stem are the maker's details: 'HILL .
 LATE .
 DUDMAN' and 'PLUMSTEAD' refering to John Hill who is thought to have taken over Henry Dudman's Plumstead pipe workshop in the 1890s or by 1900.

 CROSS-HATCHED / LATTICED DESIGNS: